Watching my brother die, over and over again.

 The result is often a choppy narrative and confusion (at least initially) as I and the jury do our best to piece together what actually happened.

 Painfully, the man accused sits there, just a few feet away.
 No discernable emotion or expression in my opinion.
 Maybe he is following instruction.
 Maybe he cares, or maybe he doesn’t.
-I doubt he will testify.
+I doubt he will testify and tell the truth.
 Therefore, we may never know.

 And while I desperately want to defend my brother’s honor, I will not interact with the defendant and I will trust the system.
 The Martin men are men of integrity, courage, and public service.
 We fight justly.